cvickery/scrollable_tables/README.md

 ## The Solution

 The _ScrollableTable_ constructor makes the _thead_ and _tbody_ elements use the _block_ display property, which breaks the layout relationship between columns in the header and body.
-The `set_width()` method adjusts the column widths in the header and body to match each other, and adjusts the height of the containing div either to fill the remaining space in the viewport or to the value specified as an optional parameter to the constructor.
+The `adjust_table()` method adjusts the column widths in the header and body to match each other, and adjusts the height of the containing div either to fill the remaining space in the viewport or to the value specified as an optional parameter to the constructor.

 There is hack: there is no known way (to me) to find out when the browser has finished laying out long tables, so the initial column-width adjustment may be based on incomplete information.
 After a configuable delay (default is 2,000 milliseconds) the constructor re-calculates the column widths.